JTwitter - the Java library for the Twitter API

 C# / .NET version

-New: There is now a: low-volume mailing list for JTwitter.
+There is a low-volume mailing list for JTwitter.
 This is the best place to post bugs, feedback, and let me know how you're using JTwitter.
-You can also contact Daniel directly on .
+You can also contact me directly on .

 Copyright and License